cdap-guides/cdap-etl-guide/CDAPTableToDBTable/README.rst

 **Notes:**

-- You need to fill in the following configurations in a file such as the `config.json
+- You need to fill in the configurations described below in a file such as the `config.json
   <config.json>`__ before creating the application.

 - If you want to import the ``config.json`` into the Cask Hydrator UI, you will need to